redewiedergabe/corpus/resources/docs/annotation_structure.md

 ![example2, Louise von François: Phosphorus Hollunder (1881)](/resources/docs/img/example_embedding.png)

 # Note (Footnote text)
 The samples of the "Redewiedergabe" corpus sometimes contain footnote text that interrupts the main text.
 Those are marked with the annotation **note**.
-This structural annotation was copied from the original full texts in order to ensure that the footnote text can be separated from the main text if necessary.
+This structural annotation was copied from the original texts in order to ensure that the footnote text can be separated from the main text if necessary.

-_Warning:_ Footnote text can interrupt sentences!
-Sentence splitting information (in the column-based format) is not correct in these cases.
+NOTE: Footnote text can interrupt sentences!
+Sentence splitting information (in the column-based text format) is not correct in these cases.

 # Annotation STWR (Speech, Thought, Writing Representation)
 ## Main attributes